 Of the many utilities located along the BART Alternative, Table 4.16-1 identifies 14 utilities that are 36 inches or greater in diameter.
-From Mission Boulevard to Auburn Court, the Alameda County Water District (ACWD) maintains a 60-inch storm drain.
+From Mission Boulevard to Auburn Court, the Alameda County Flood Control and Water Conservation District (ACFCWCD) maintains a 60-inch storm drain.
 The San Francisco Water District (SFWD) has two steel water lines 72 and 90 inches in diameter between Kato Road and Curtis Avenue.
 These pipelines are two of the largest known to exist in the corridor.
 The SCVWD also maintains two 42-inch water lines from Curtis Avenue to Trimble Road.
 Between Montague Expressway and Trimble Road, Pacific Gas and Electric (PG&E) owns welded steel pipes that are 24 and 36 inches in diameter.
 The City of San Jose has multiple sewer and storm drain pipelines stretching from the Lundy Avenue and Sierra Road intersection to downtown San Jose at 4th and East Santa Clara streets.
-The largest is a 78-inch storm drain located between Montague Expressway and Trimble Road.
+The SCVWD maintains a 66-inch central pipeline storm drain, which parallels the BART alignment south of Berryessa Road and crosses to the west under the existing railroad north of Mabury Road.
+A 78-inch storm drain is located between Montague Expressway and Trimble Road.